 If PP choses the ex-ante option for the calculation of OM, 3 years’ worth of generation weighted average of the most recent years available at the time of submission of CDM-PoA-DD to the DOE for validation will be required.
 This parameter will be fixed for the first crediting period with no need to update.

-OM determined at validation of CPA inclusion stage will be the same throughout the crediting period.
+OM determined at validation and will be the same throughout the crediting period.
 There will be no requirement to monitor & recalculate the emission factor during the first crediting period.

 Average OM